 Violence occurs every day in homes, schools and in the community.
-Many forms of violence like atrocity, murders and attacks are noticeable as they are covered by the media.
+Many forms of violence like wars, murders and attacks are noticeable as they are covered by the media.
 More forms of violence happens behind closed doors but still affects many lives and are just as important to be addressed.
 No act of violence can be tolerated and it is time to work together to stop it.

 Schools should always be a place in which everyone feels safe, both the student and the teacher.
 Most already are but adding a few procedures does not hurt if it means we can all make a difference.
 Most of a child's life (and the teachers) is spent at home or at school.
 This makes the school a very important part of the community.
 Not just as a place for education but an environment that has a great impact on mental, physical and emotional development.

 For this reason, schools are a microcosm of society and should be recognised as the second most important institution of life after the family.
 Therefore it is here, as a unit of multicultural representation, that the stand must be made to ensure that violence of all forms is unacceptable within its boundaries and society as a whole.
 This is not about teaching another subject or stretching a schools resources even more but about establishing a cohesive ethos that will make a positive difference in everyone's lives that are a part of the school and have this same attitude permeate our society as school members go out into the world.

 All teachers and schools are against violence, as we all should be.
 But here we supply resources that can be used in many aspects of school life to take greater affirmative action.
 This pack of resources are supplied as files to be downloaded.
 The guidelines and information in this pack may be copied and distributed throughout your school so everyone gets involved.